 - Start with WHY.
 Why do you want it?
 And do you want it enough?
 Are you willing to work for it no matter what?

-- Have a It isn’t fake it till you make it.
-Start only if you believe in it truly.
+- Start only if you believe in it truly.
 Without a purpose, you won’t be able to stretch it for long.

 - Offer value to your clients.
 Don’t just work for money.
 Give something that would profit them.
 Offer solutions, provide value and your client will afford your